Preparing your garden for spring.

 We have compiled a list of areas to pay attention to, so you can get that Nanaimo garden back into shape as quick as possible.

-- Clear leaf debris away from shrub bases before leaves come out, also away from perennial crowns and anywhere bulbs may grow.
+- Clear leaf debris away from shrub bases before spring leaves come out, also away from perennial crowns and anywhere bulbs may grow.

 - Cut back any of last years growth or stems if you didn’t do the majority of the cutting back in the fall.

 - If you have any protective coverings, then these can be removed ( as long as temperatures are no longer consistently getting below zero)